-The state has a functional state committee on food and nutrition.
+The state has a functional state committee on food and nutrition, has a budget line for nutrition in key MDAs, released more than two-third of allocated funds for nutrition.
 However, the state does not have a nutrition department in relevant MDAs and most of the nutrition interventions are funded by partners which is not sustainable.